Table of Contents

 The option we recommend really depends on how much time you have in Peru.
 If you are able to travel for two weeks or more, we think that taking a bus, such as Peru Hop is an excellent way to go.
 It allows you to hop on and off and see many of the sites that you wouldn’t be able to see via plane.
 Some popular travel destinations in Peru are unable to be reached by plane, including Huacachina and the Nazca Lines.

 However, if time is short, we think the best way is to travel via plane.
 It gets you right to Cusco in under two hours and gives you plenty of time to do other options around Cusco such as trekking the Inca Trail, Salkantay Trek, Lares Trek, or hike to Rainbow Mountain.
-If traveling via plane, a Cusco City tour is also a great option to do if you arrive in Cusco in the morning.
+If traveling via plane, Cusco Tours are also a great option to do if you arrive in Cusco in the morning.

 Travel from Cusco to Machu Picchu